joanbros5/Werewolves/English/README.md

 	#A B C D E F -		//6 people
 	#6 Villager 2 Wolf 0	//8 roles

 There may be 0, 1 or 2 Wolves in the game.
-It may be unfair to the wolves, but the game is also more mysterious and fun.
+It might be unfair to the wolves, but the game is also more mysterious and fun.

-3. Once the roles have been entered, a list will appear with the results and the game will begin with the phases of each role.
+3. Once the roles have been entered, a list will appear with the results and the game will start with the phases of each role.

-If at the time of writing a name it is not in the list, in that phase nothing will be done.
+If you write a person's name that is not on the list, in that phase nothing will be done.
 For instance, if the wolves must kill a person from this list:

 	Joan
 	Pablo
 	Ana
 	Rosa

 And the user types "Maria" nothing will happen.
-In the same way, if a name is spelled incorrectly (Juan) or with different upper or lower case letters (joan) (JOAN) nothing will happen.
+In the same way, if a name is spelled incorrectly (Juan) or with different upper or lower case letters (joan or JOAN or JoAn) nothing will happen.

-4. The game ends and works with the "Best Of Werewolves of Millers Hollow" rules.
+4. The game ends and works based on the rulebook of "Werewolves of Miller's Hollow" in the "Best of" format.